What is Lien Stripping and How Does It Relate to My Mortgage?

-The State of Florida had more foreclosures in 2012 than any other state in the U.S. With so many upside-down mortgages and homeowners struggling to make ends meet, mortgage lien stripping through bankruptcy is an option that can provide true financial relief to countless individuals.
+The State of Florida has more foreclosures than just about any other state in the U.S. With so many upside-down mortgages and homeowners struggling to make ends meet, mortgage lien stripping through bankruptcy is an option that can provide true financial relief to countless individuals.
 My name is Barbara Cusumano and I am a Gainesville bankruptcy attorney.
 Keep reading to learn more about how you can protect your home by filing for bankruptcy!

 If you have an “upside-down” or “underwater” mortgage — meaning your home’s current worth is lower than the value of your first mortgage — you can strip the lien from a second mortgage when you file for Chapter 13 bankruptcy.
 Remember, a lien is a form of security — a claim or hold on your possession or, in this case, your real property.
 The lien gives your creditor the legal right to seize the property if you are unable to repay your loans on time.